- Faculty & Staff

-The Early Childhood Education program prepares teacher candidates to work with children ages 0-8 years.
-Graduates become certified in New York State to teach children from Birth-Grade 2.
-The Early Childhood program prepares candidates to understand the specific nature of the unique education needs of young children, how young children learn and develop and how that differs from older children.
-They are prepared to link and apply knowledge of child development content and teaching strategies to match young children’s ways of learning.
+The Early Childhood Education program prepares teacher candidates to work with children from birth through age 8.
+Graduates are eligible for initial certification in early childhood education, Birth-Grade 2.
+By exploring child development and developmentally appropriate practices, the Early Childhood Education program prepares candidates to understand the specific nature and the unique educational needs of young children.
+Additionally, the Early Childhood Education program stresses how young children learn and develop through play, and the impact that hands-on experiences have in their learning and development.
+Students of the program are prepared to link and apply knowledge of child development, curriculum content, and teaching strategies to match young children’s ways of learning.

 As part of our teacher preparation program, teacher candidates complete a series of four field-based experiences in local schools.
 Each field experience is taught in conjunction with a required educational course to clearly connect educational theory and practice.
-Candidates spend a minimum of four hours per week for approximately eight weeks in a classroom working as instructional assistants.
-Each of these field experiences are highly structured, well supervised, and intended to provide multiple opportunities for teacher candidates to plan, instruct, reflect, and respond with students in general education classroom settings.
-Early Childhood Education majors also complete Introduction to Early Childhood and Integrated Methods for Early Childhood, which are both field-based courses specifically designed in an Early Childhood Education setting.
+During these field experiences, candidates spend a minimum of four hours per week, for approximately eight weeks, in a classroom working as instructional assistants.
+Each of these field experiences are highly structured, well supervised, and intended to provide multiple opportunities for teacher candidates to plan, instruct, reflect, and respond to students in general education classroom settings.

 Entering Fall 2012 and After: Concentration Advising Sheet